MLRegTest: A Benchmark for the Machine Learning of Regular Languages: Experiments

 \section{Experiments}

-This section reports a set of experiments and analyses that were conducted to assess the capabilities of generic neural networks to model the languages in MLRegTest.
-Our goal is to understand the strengths and limitations of neural networks in modeling regular languages and to identify the features that make languages easier or harder to learn.
-We achieve this by analyzing how neural network performance changes as several linguistic and model parameters (\Cref{variables-table}) are varied.
-By independently training and evaluating neural networks on nearly all combinations of the factors in \Cref{variables-table}, a large sample size ($n=108,000$) of accuracy scores was collected, making possible powerful tests of statistical association.
-The experiments follow a factorial design outlined in \S\ref{ExperimentalDesign}, with factors listed in \Cref{variables-table}.
+This section reports on the experiments that were conducted to assess the capabilities of generic neural networks to model the languages in MLRegTest.
+Our goal is to obtain a fine-grained understanding of the strengths and limitations of neural networks in modeling regular languages.
+We analyze the associations between neural network performance and the linguistic and model parameters listed in \Cref{variables-table}.
+By independently training and evaluating neural networks on nearly all combinations of the factors in \Cref{variables-table}, a large sample size ($n=86,400$) of accuracy scores was collected, making possible powerful tests of statistical association.

+Four neural network architectures---simple recurrent neural network (RNN), gated recurrent unit (GRU), long short-term memory (LSTM), and transformer---were employed in our experiments.
+One of the considerations shaping our experimental design is that we are not analyzing the ways in which model hyperparameters such as learning rate, embedding dimension, and loss function correlate with model performance across MLRegTest.
+Accordingly, a fixed set of hyperparameters was obtained for each neural network architecture via a preliminary hyperparameter search, described in \S\ref{subsec:ExpHyperparams}.
+The main experiments, using the fixed hyperparameters from the preliminary step, follow a factorial design described in \S\ref{ExperimentalDesign}.

-In our experimental results, measures of neural network performance including F-score, precision, and Brier score are each highly correlated with accuracy (\Cref{corrs-table}).
-Further, since positive and negative data are balanced in MLRegTest, we find accuracy to be an effective measure of neural network performance and is thus used throughout.
+Throughout our analysis of the experimental results, we use accuracy as the response variable.
+We justify the use of accuracy since positive and negative data are balanced in MLRegTest, ensuring that there is no bias implicit in the dataset.
+Further, alternative measures of neural network performance including F-score, precision, and Brier score each correlate strongly with accuracy (\Cref{corrs-table}).